Bangor Academy and Sixth Form College: History

-The motto of Gransha Boys' High school was Conando Progredimur ("endeavour to be better").
+The motto of Gransha Boys' High School was Conando Progredimur ("endeavour to be better").
 The school was eventually bulldozed and cleared in 2008.

 The schools officially merged in 2001, it was decided to locate the Junior year groups, years 8, 9, and 10 at the Gransha Road campus, the Senior year groups, years 11, 12 and Sixth Form were based at the Castle Street campus.

 It was announced on 1 March 2001 by the Department of Education for Northern Ireland that a new school campus was to be built to accommodate 1,650 pupils with an investment package totalling £21 million.

 All year groups moved into the new school building located on the Castle Park Road in 2008.

 In March 2023, the school announced its plans to "transform" into an integrated school.
-Its current stage is at the parent/guardian ballot, which will take place between 6 May and 6 June 2023.
+The parent/guardian ballot took place between 6 May and 6 June 2023.
+Almost 80% of parents and guardians at Bangor Academy who voted supported the plans.
+The plans were rejected by Northern Ireland education minister Paul Givan.

+The schools demographics, within the 2024/25 academic year, were 58% Protestant, 3% Roman Catholic and 39% other.